AlexPritchard/Projects/Numbers/README.md

 **Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
 Also figure out how long it will take the user to pay back the loan.

 **Change Return Program** - The user enters a cost and then the amount of money given.
-The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.
+The program will figure out the change and the number of coins/notes needed for the change (1p, 2p, 5p, 10p, 20p, 50p, £1, £2, £5, £10, £20, £50).

 **Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.